AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Mindset and setup
+Start with habits that keep you fast and safe: keep `main` shippable, branch for every change, automate what you can, and make sure Git knows who you are.
+These are the guardrails that prevent slowdowns later.
 - Keep `main` always releasable; branch for any change.
 - Prefer small, frequent pull requests over large drops.
 - Automate tests and linting in CI; run locally before pushing.